Independence High School (Ashburn, Virginia)

 Independence High School is a public high school in Ashburn, Virginia, and is part of Loudoun County Public Schools.
 Opening its doors to students for the first time in 2019, Independence High School serves the communities of Ashburn and Brambleton.

 Administration

 Independence High School is headed by John G. Gabriel, a 2017 semi-finalist for The Washington Post Principal of the year.
 Gabriel was previously the principal of John Champe High School, and an assistant principal at Park View High School.

 Athletics

-Independence High School's mascot is a tiger and its sports teams currently play in the 3A Dulles District.
-Independence AD is Ryan Rogers who came from Heritage to open up the school in 2019.
-Independence offers competitive cheer, cross country, field hockey, football, golf, gymnastics, indoor and outdoor track, girls' volleyball, basketball, wrestling, swimming, baseball, soccer, softball and tennis.
+The Independence High School mascot is a tiger and its sports teams currently play in the class 6 Cedar Run District.
+The Independence High School athletic director is Ryan Rogers, who came from the Heritage High School in Leesburg, Virginia to open up the school in 2019.
+Independence High School offers competitive cheer, cross country, marching band, crew, field hockey, football, golf, gymnastics, indoor and outdoor track, girls' volleyball, basketball, wrestling, swimming, baseball, soccer, softball, and tennis.

+Recent achievements

+In 2025, Independence High School's crew team earned a gold medal at the Virginia Scholastic Rowing Champions.
+The boys varsity lacrosse team advanced to the Virginia High School League State Championships in the Class 5 division.